 If temperatures become too cold and the power goes out, is your loved one well-prepared to utilize alternate heating systems?
 Many will turn to their wood-burning fireplace or utilize a generator to power small fan heaters.
 However, these solutions can cause fire dangers and the risk of carbon monoxide poisoning if they are not properly handled.
 It is vitally important to ensure that your chimney is inspected and cleaned each year.
 Generators should be run per the manufacturers operating instructions and should be placed outside the house at a safe distance to prevent any fumes from entering the household.
 Likewise, ensure that smoke and carbon monoxide detectors are installed and that they also have battery backups if hardwired.

 Getting a Winter Health Checkup with your primary care doctor is also a great way to stay safe and healthy this Winter.
 Ensure that you and your loved ones are up to date with your vaccinations for Cold and Flu Season, to help stay healthy throughout the holidays.
 National pharmacies like CVS, Rite Aid, and Walgreens are also great alternatives for Flu shots for those currently without a primary care provider.

 Be sure to check their websites for locations near you, and ensure that you follow social distancing, mask use, and all CDC guidelines when arriving for your checkup or flu shot appointment.

 Check out the graphic below from Health In Aging, for more tips on Winter Safety Tips for Older Adults.
 This resource gives some helpful tips on identifying and resolving common winter health issues faced by Seniors each Winter.

-If you are still concerned that your loved one is no longer safe living independently or have questions about caring for those with Alzheimer’s disease or related dementia; please contact your nearest JEA Senior Living community for resources.
+If you are still concerned that your loved one is no longer safe living independently or have questions about caring for those with Alzheimer’s disease or related dementia; please contact your nearest Sinceri Senior Living community for resources.
 Our community care Teams will be happy to assist you in caring for your loved one.